Creator influence on YouTube

 All videos uploaded to YouTube must comply with YouTube’s Terms of Service and Community Guidelines.
-Additionally, to be eligible for monetization, videos must comply with the AdSense Program Policies and YouTube Partner Program policies.
+Additionally, to be eligible for monetization, videos must comply with the AdSense Program Policies and YouTube monetization policies.
 To be eligible for advertising, videos must follow our advertiser-friendly content guidelines.
 Together, these guidelines are the rules of the road around what you can upload, share, and monetize on YouTube.
 They're enforced through strikes that, if accumulated, may result in a channel’s termination.

 In addition to our Community Guidelines strike system, all creators should be aware of potential consequences for any severe or egregious actions that cause significant harm to the YouTube community.
 While these instances are rare, they can affect all YouTubers and damage trust among users, creators, and advertisers.

 This article outlines repercussions for creator actions that cause harm to the YouTube ecosystem and its users.
 The policies outlined in this article exist in conjunction with YouTube's effort to improve the enforcement of our policies through a combination of human review and machine learning technology.
 You can learn more about the context behind this set of tools on the YouTube Creator Blog.

 Creators who cause widespread harm to the YouTube community may lose access to creator privileges and benefits.
 Actions that are not allowed include:

 - Severely, egregiously, or repeatedly violating our Community Guidelines